 Antonio Geremicca attained a doctorate in Art History at the University of Pisa in 2011.
 He was an Associate Fellow at the Fondazione Roberto Longhi in Florence and a postdoctoral researcher at the Kunsthistorisches Institut in Florence.
 In 2013 he achieved a two-year Marie Curie Cofunded post-doc fellowship at the University of Liège where currently he is involved with EpistolART, a research project which focuses on the letters of Renaissance artists.

-Lucy Hennings holds a BA (Hons) in History and a MSt in Medieval History from the University of Oxford, where she is now working on her doctorate.
-Her research explores the ways in which administrative networks of learned clerks transmitted papal rhetoric into the government of Henry III.
+Lucy Hennings holds a BA (Hons) in History and a MSt in Medieval History from the University of Oxford.
+She has recently completed her doctorate, exploring the ways in which administrative networks of learned clerks transmitted papal rhetoric into the government of Henry III.
 She is particularly interested in dictaminal practice and the importance of letter-writing style.
 In her free time she enjoys reading, travelling, and embroidery.

-Karen Hollewand is a DPhil student in History at the University of Oxford.
-She was born in the lovely town of Groningen, The Netherlands, and moved to Oxford to do her PhD.
-Her thesis concentrates on Dutch humanist scholar Hadriaan Beverland (1650–1716), who was banished from the Dutch Republic in 1679 for his radical ideas on sex, the Bible, and the Classics, and who spent most of his life in exile in England.
+Karen Hollewand gained her DPhil in History at the University of Oxford.
+She was born in Groningen and moved to Oxford for her doctoral studies.
+Her thesis concentrated on Dutch humanist scholar Hadriaan Beverland (1650–1716), who was banished from the Dutch Republic in 1679 for his radical ideas on sex, the Bible, and the Classics, and who spent most of his life in exile in England.
 In addition to studying history, she loves to play volleyball, to eat sushi, to watch the Tour de France, to read biographies, and to drink coffee with Miranda in the office.

 Katie McKeogh is a doctoral student in the History Faculty working on culture and identity in the circle of Sir Thomas Tresham (1543–1605) and is interested in early modern religious and cultural history more broadly.
 She is co-convenor of a research network at TORCH (Early Modern Catholicism) and has presented her research at numerous conferences and seminars.

-Callum Seddon is a doctoral student in English at the University of Oxford, having previously studied at the University of Edinburgh.
-His thesis is a study of manuscript circulation and textual transmission, with a particular focus on the poet William Strode (1601/2–1645).
+Callum Seddon gained his DPhil in English at the University of Oxford, having previously studied at the University of Edinburgh.
+His thesis was a study of manuscript circulation and textual transmission, with a particular focus on the poet William Strode (1601/2–1645).
 His other research interests include seventeenth-century drama and poetry, manuscript verse miscellanies, and textual editing.

 Kat Steiner studied Mathematics and Philosophy at the Queen’s College, Oxford, finishing in 2012.
-Under the supervision of Jackie Stedall, she wrote a dissertation on Descartes’s geometry in her final year.
-Now working for the Bodleian Libraries, and studying part-time for a Masters at UCL in Information Science, she has been unable to shake off a fascination with early modern mathematics, and is thrilled to find an outlet for her enthusiasm at Cultures of Knowledge!
+Under the supervision of Jackie Stedall, she wrote in her final year a dissertation on Descartes’s geometry.
+Now working for the Bodleian Libraries, she has completed a part-time Masters at UCL in Information Science, but she has been unable to shake off a fascination with early modern mathematics, and is thrilled to find an outlet for her enthusiasm at EMLO!

 Tim Wade is a current MPhil student at the History Faculty.
 His work centres on ideas surrounding conscience, heresy, and faith in the work of Thomas More (1478–1535).
 More broadly, he is interested in the intellectual and religious history of the early modern period.
 Outside of history, he plays football and is a keen guitarist and an enthusiast of poetry and theatre.

-Sarah Ward is researching a DPhil on North-East Wales 1640–88: Civil War, Restoration and Revolution.
-She is based at St Catherine’s College, Oxford, after being awarded the College Scholarship (Arts) for 2014.
+Sarah Ward’s DPhil focused on North-East Wales 1640–88: Civil War, Restoration and Revolution.
+She studied for it at St Catherine’s College, Oxford, after being awarded the College Scholarship (Arts) in 2014.
 Sarah is particularly interested in the persistent allegiance of the gentry to the Church of England and the monarchy in the 1650s and throughout the period.
 Her work uses large collections of family correspondence as well as official correspondence between the localities and the centre.
-She is also involved with writing A-level textbooks and is administrator for the Local Population Studies Society and Journal.
+She has written a number of A-level textbooks and worked as administrator for the Local Population Studies Society and Journal.

 Dr Elizabeth Williamson